New York Christmas Holiday Small-Group Walking Tour

 The Group Size, Timing, and Logistics

 With a maximum of 15 travelers, this tour isn’t a giant bus full of strangers, but some reviews mention it felt a little crowded, especially in the busiest spots.
-The meeting point is conveniently near public transportation, making it easy to access, and the tour starts at 6:00 pm, perfect for catching the city’s evening glow and festive lights.
+The meeting point is conveniently near public transportation, making it easy to access, and the tour starts at 6:00 pm, great for catching the city’s evening glow and festive lights.

 Timing-wise, the tour lasts about two hours, so it’s manageable even for those with tight schedules or fatigue from a day of sightseeing.
 The price point of $28 makes it a budget-friendly option, but remember, it doesn’t include admission tickets to attractions like Radio City’s shows or the Rockefeller skating rink, so plan accordingly if you want to add those experiences.